Susan Morrice: Educo

 Morrice is known to promote the Educo Seminar and the discredited Educo Model and recruit for the group, which has been described as Cult-like.

-In the June 2018 edition of the American Association of Petroleum Geologists' "Explorer" magazine Morrice states she sent Elsia Pop, winner of the Diana Award in 2017, to the Educo Seminar.
+In the June 2018 edition of the American Association of Petroleum Geologists' "Explorer" magazine, Morrice states she sent Elsia Pop, winner of the Diana Award in 2017, to the Educo Seminar.

 Between October and December 2018 Morrice was decorated with the role of "GEM Executive in Residence" by the University of Colorado Denver which also mentioned the discredited Educo Model on its own website.

-At the Society of Exploration Geophysicists 2019 Annual Meeting Morrice featured on a Permian Basin Experience Podcast where she claimed BNE was founded on the philosophy of Educo.
+At the Society of Exploration Geophysicists 2019 Annual Meeting, Morrice featured on a Permian Basin Experience Podcast where she claimed BNE was founded on the philosophy of Educo.

 The Rotary Club of Melbourne hosted a Zoom event featuring Morrice in November 2020 where she spoke about the Educo Seminar.
 The Melbourne Rotary Club promoted the event on its own website with a link to Educo's own website.

-In April 2021 Morrice appeared on the Society of Exploration Geophysicists "EVOLVE" YouTube channel where she talked about the Educo Seminar and made claims about its influence in Belize.
+In April 2021, Morrice appeared on the Society of Exploration Geophysicists "EVOLVE" YouTube channel where she talked about the Educo Seminar and made claims about its influence in Belize.
 Morrice stated that Mayor of Belmopan Khalid Belisle attended Educogym and that Chief Of Police Howell Gillett had halved crime in Belmopan upon returning from the Educo Seminar.

-On 15 March 2022 Morrice addressed the Caribbean Oil and Gas Virtual Summit and made claims that the use of Educo in Belize was being utilised by the Prison System and in Crime Prevention.
+On 15 March 2022, Morrice addressed the Caribbean Oil and Gas Virtual Summit and made claims that the use of Educo in Belize was being utilised by the Prison System and in Crime Prevention.

+On 26 September 2024, Morrice repeated her claim that Howell Gillett, then Commander of National Community Policing at the Belize Police Department, attended the EDUCO Seminar "because he wanted to understand the criminal mind".